 - If good response, continue with the prescribed antibiotic + do not change the treatment based on the culture results.

 - If poor or no response, prescribe a different antibiotic, guided by the results of sputum culture and sensitivity testing.

 Consider bronchodilators and ensure expectoration techniques are being carried out.
-Home antibiotic therapy (IV or nebulised) or long term azithromycin therapy should only be commenced after consultation with Respiratory Physician
+Home antibiotic therapy (IV or nebulised) or long term azithromycin therapy should only be commenced after consultation with Respiratory Physician.

 Refer to CKS Bronchiectasis Scenario: Infective exacerbation Table 1

-discuss with microbiologist.
+or discuss with consultant microbiologist.